caglorithm/accel/README.md

 The hardware and the software is still in very early development.
 At this stage, the device consists of these parts: a Raspberry Pi Zero W (any other Pi should work), a [MMA8452Q accelerometer chip](https://www.aliexpress.com/wholesale?SearchText=MMA8452Q) (~0.8€) with an I2C interface and a [tiny SSD1306 OLED screen](https://www.aliexpress.com/wholesale?SearchText=ssd1306) (~1.2€), also with an I2C interface.

+The acoustic stimulation is not yet implemented.
+More literature research is necessary

 ![Parts: Raspberry Pi Zero W, MMA8452Q (Accelerometer), SSD1306 (OLED)](resources/partlist.jpg)

 You can find all of these parts fairly cheap on the internet.
 After soldering all the parts together, the "assembled" device is pretty compact and also a bit *shaggy*: